Hephyrius/Binance-Ai-Bot-Starter/README.md

 ### This bot is intended to be a Proof-of-concept/Starter-kit.
 The developer will not be responsible for Any losses that are made are as a result of using this tool.
 Understand the risks involved and Only invest amounts you are willing to lose.

+## Supporting:

+If you appreciate my work send all crypto donations in Eth, Bnb, Matic, Avax etc on any chain to : 0xe0a09b49721FBD8B23c67a3a9fdE44be4412B8fD

 ## What is this?

 This repository is a quickstart/boilerplate for getting machine learning based trading bots up and running.
 It provides a basic pipeline for training and deploying models, as well as creating some example features that could be used in a model.